silentstandout/shift5/README.md

 FINDINGS:
   - Ground Speed and Barometric Altitude have a positive linear correlation among aircraft categories A1-A6
-  - The count of active flights with an associated/listed airline steadily decreases through the 00 hour of 2024-06-01 (nearly 7%)
+  - The count of active flights with an associated/listed airline and a category of aircraft on record steadily decreases through the 00 hour of 2024-06-01 (nearly 7%)
   - The ADSB_ICAO type provides the most consistent results (as expected based on the type descriptions) as evident by steadier line graphs

 DELIVERABLES: